dj1ch/HomeNet/README.md

 Thread is a low-power, low latency mesh network technology designed for Internet of Things (IoT) devices.
 It enabled devices to communicate **directly** (keep in mind very important) with each other, forming a resilient network with multiple paths to reach each node.

 In simpler words, Thread is a resilient network designed to handle potentially harmful changes, reconfiguring and adapting based on the given environment.
+For example, if a node were to suddenly go down, the network will reconfigure to fix this issue.
 It is meant for smaller devices such as the ESP32C6, a key SoC in this project.

+We use this mesh network to ensure that a secure medium is established between devices for the sake of security, a core idea of this project.

+The real protocols behind the texting here isn't anything new, rather it takes advantage of [UDP](https://www.cloudflare.com/learning/ddos/glossary/user-datagram-protocol-udp/), a packet often used for data transfer, whether it be videos, DNS lookups, or online gaming (yes, online gaming).
+Although one could argue that TCP is much more secure, I find UDP much more easier to use with the Openthread API, and more well established.

 ### Built With